elizabeth-suehr/LIGGGHTS_CFDRC/README.md

 Curretly we have no validated results for mixtures because lebc.py isn't setup to generate mixtures input scripts correctly.
 The LIGGGHTS code should not need edited to get these results.

+<a name="superquadrics"></a>
+# Superquadrics
+Curretly we have no verified results for superquadrics.
+Based on the few tests done with these shapes the collisonal stress tally is not working along with the fix_init's calcualtion of the overlap value.
+The simulations seem to run and coverge to steady state values at least for translation stress.

 ## Notes
 The LEBC Code was taken from fork of LIGGGHTS on github, the code on github has lots of bugs fixed by CFDRC and will not run most simulations we have tested in this repo.